Resource-aware Cyber Deception for Microservice-based Applications: Performance evaluation

 \subsection{Simulation setup}

-The simulation environment was developed in Python.
-In particular, the decoys deployment as well as the AG related computations were implemented using \textit{NetworkX} library \cite{networkx}, which provides many functionalities to handle operations in graphs.
+The simulation environment was developed in Python and \bc{executed on Apple M1 Pro with 14-cores 3.2 GHz CPU and 16GB RAM}.
+In particular, the decoy deployment as well as the AG related computations were implemented using \textit{NetworkX} library \cite{networkx}, which provides many functionalities to handle operations in graphs.
 The optimal and linear approaches were computed using the \textit{SCIP} optimization suite \cite{SCIPv8}.

-Due to the impossibility to retrieve practical scenarios of large-scale microservice architectures, we synthetically generated the microservice diagram topology according to a \textit{Barabasi-Albert} graph model \cite{yook2002modeling}.
-The latter allows to generates graphs composed by few highly-connected vertices and many low-connected vertices.
-We employed this generation procedure as it resembles the structure of a limited number of microservices (for example, microservices working as front-ends) dispatching computational tasks toward multiple connected microservices that are rarely connected with one another.
+Due to the impossibility to retrieve practical example of microservice-based applications, we synthetically generated the microservice diagram topology according to a \textit{Barabasi-Albert} graph model as already proposed in \cite{podolskiy2020weakest}.
+These graphs, composed by few highly-connected vertices and many low-connected vertices \cite{yook2002modeling}, resemble the typical structure of the communication flows within microservice-based applications where few microservices dispatch tasks toward multiple microservices that are rarely connected with one another.